jasonHYLam/Acre-test-takehome/README.md

 I have separated concerns by putting constants, types, and util helper functions in their respective files and importing them where necessary.

 I have created a number of helper functions to reduce improve code reuse, readability, modularity and extendability.
 For instance, `clickAndEnterNumericalInput` reduces the boilerplate code required to enter numerical input for the calculator.
+I later found out that this may not be necessary, but have kept it for readability.
 I have given descriptive and meaningful names for each.

 I have separated the major aspects of the test into separate modules that handle one responsibility.
 These modules are `handleMortgageDetails`, `handleIncomeDetails`, `handleExpenditureDetails` and `checkResults`.